LouG21/Search/README.md

 4) Query Images.
 On the Google Image Search page, the user should be able to type in a query, click a search button, and be taken to the Google Image search results for that page.

 5) Query Advanced.
+  a.
 On the Google Advanced Search page, the user should be able to provide input for the following four fields (taken from Google’s own advanced search (https://www.google.com/advanced_search) options)